webpack/webpack.js.org/src/content/configuration/dev-server.md

 `string`

-The passphrase to a SSL PFX file.
+The passphrase to an SSL PFX file.

 __webpack.config.js__